"The demanding role of The Evangelist, who tells the story of Jesus’ trial and crucifixion, was sung by

 Ben studied Modern Languages at Durham University before embarking on Postgraduate Vocal studies as an ABRSM scholar at the Royal Scottish Academy of Music and Drama in Glasgow.
 He studied under Peter Alexander Wilson and also worked with Malcolm Martineau, Ann Murray and the late Philip Langridge.

 With a repertoire spanning over a millennium, Ben enjoys a varied career on the concert platform.

-An accomplished ensemble singer, Ben works with many of Britain's leading vocal groups, including the Monteverdi Choir, Tenebrae, The Sixteen, The Tallis Scholars, Exaudi, The Cardinall's Musick and Synergy Vocals, and has appeared on stage in the Salle Pleyel, Paris and The Royal Opera House, Covent Garden.
+An accomplished ensemble singer, Ben tours and records with many of Britain's leading vocal groups, including the Monteverdi Choir, Tenebrae, The Sixteen, The Tallis Scholars, Exaudi, The Cardinall's Musick and Synergy Vocals, and has appeared on stage in the Salle Pleyel, Paris and The Royal Opera House, Covent Garden.

 Ben currently combines a freelance singing career with a Lay Clerkship at St George’s Chapel, Windsor Castle and peripatetic music teaching.
-He studies singing with Ryland Davies.
-In his spare time, Ben enjoys being with his young family, good food, cycling and photography.
+He studies singing with Ryland Davies and Gary Coward.
+In his spare time, Ben enjoys a busy family life, good food, the great outdoors, walking, cycling and photography.